khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 de Bruijn graphs can be used for sequence assembly from reads

-De Bruijn graphs can also be used for sequence alignment
+... but they can also be used for sequence alignment

 <!-- _footer: "$^1$Leng, Xingjian.
 ‘Sequence Alignment Using De Bruijn Graphs’.
 Australian National University, 2022 "-->